-On the day after they set up a PennKey, faculty and staff members can ask their Local Support Provider to arrange an SAS email account.
+On the day after they set up a PennKey, faculty and staff members can go here to create their email account.
 The username for one's email account will be the same as one's PennKey, email@example.com.
 Most full-time faculty and staff members are eligible for PennO365 email accounts.

 |Who is eligible?||Full-time Faculty & Staff||Undergraduate and Graduate Students, Post-docs, those ineligible for O365 accounts.|